yaz0p/nvim_config/README.md

 ### Dependencies

-If you are ArchLinux user, you may need the following packages:
+You may need the following packages:

 - `neovim`
 - `python-pynvim`